 Lifetime VPNs aren't up to providing good service, reliable data protection, and overall value for money.
 Given the shaky business models that most lifetime VPN companies have, these operations are not sustainable.

 On the other hand, a premium VPN with monthly and yearly subscriptions has access to the financial resources needed to upgrade and improve its infrastructure consistently.
-In turn, this guarantees that you'll get access to the best possible service every time.
+In turn, this guarantees that you'll get the best possible service every time because they have a better ability to securely access a variety of worldwide content from anywhere.
 And as top-tier VPNs come with money-back guarantees, you can always get a refund if things don't work out.

 Hence, this is why I recommend that you check out ExpressVPN.
 With its state-of-the-art security features, a large selection of servers, and lightning-fast speeds, it is superior to a lifetime VPN.
 It also comes with a 30-day money-back guarantee that lets you try ExpressVPN out risk-free.
 If you’re not satisfied, you can get a full refund within those 30 days.